The OHTN is pleased to announce the results of its first HIV Endgame Funding Program competition!

 Ann Burchell, OHTN Scientist in Sexually Transmitted Infection

 St. Michael’s Hospital

 Evidence-informed Prevention of Sexually Transmitted Infections (STIs) and STI-related Cancers Among People Living with HIV and Gay and Other Men Who Have Sex with Men

-Ann’s program of research focuses on optimizing testing services for syphilis, gonorrhoea and chlamydia in order to: prevent HPV and associated disease among MSM and persons living with HIV (PLHIV); and minimize cancer burden among PLHIV.
+Ann’s program of work focuses on optimizing testing services for syphilis, gonorrhoea and chlamydia in order to: prevent HPV and associated disease among MSM and persons living with HIV (PLHIV), and minimize cancer burden among PLHIV.
 A range of projects will: produce evidence of the benefits of making syphilis testing a routine part of HIV viral load testing; support informed decision-making regarding choice of new/modified STI testing services; monitor HPV vaccine uptake and impact; and gather evidence on cancers among persons living with HIV.
-Together, these projects aim to improve programs and services and promote integration of cancer prevention within the HIV care sector.
+Together, these projects aim to improve programs and services and promote the integration of cancer prevention within the HIV care sector.

 OHTN Emerging Scientists